islamsaimoon/docker-network-lab/README.md

 ### Footnotes

-1. Docker’s bridge network driver creates a private network for containers on the same host and provides service discovery【588612204273761†L123-L140】【588612204273761†L153-L156】.
+1. Docker’s bridge network driver creates a private network for containers on the same host and provides service discovery
-2. Docker containers encapsulate code, libraries and dependencies so applications run consistently across different environments【328800923888573†L213-L221】.
+2. Docker containers encapsulate code, libraries and dependencies so applications run consistently across different environments
-3. Containers enable faster deployments and isolated updates because they are lightweight and self‑contained【345673926201081†L285-L294】.
+3. Containers enable faster deployments and isolated updates because they are lightweight and self‑contained.